• Home

 • Creamy ingredient: The creamy ingredient is totally optional.
 You can leave it out if you prefer.
 I chose to add in 4 ounces of cream cheese.
 You can add in sour cream or a can of cream of mushroom, chicken or celery soup.

-How to make Instant Pot Jailhouse Rice:
+How to make Instant Pot Jailhouse Casserole:

 1. You’ll start this recipe by browning the meat and softening the veggies on the sauté setting.
 Turn your pot to sauté and when the display says HOT add in the sausage and break it up.
 I like to use the hamburger chopper tool* for this step.
 This tool also works well at mashing potatoes.
 Add in the onions and celery.
 I like to finely chop the celery and onions but if you like bigger chunks then you can do that instead.
 If there is excess grease drain it off.
 Sometimes I use a paper towel to sop up some of the grease by moving the meat to one side of the pan and placing a paper towel on the other side of the pan and moving it around with a spoon.